-West Ham have a rich club history.
-The club was founded in 1895 as Thames Ironworks and reformed in 1900 as West Ham United.
+West Ham United have a rich history as a football club.
+The Irons were founded in 1895 as Thames Ironworks but renamed as West Ham United in 1900.

-They have won the FA Cup three times, finished as runners-up in the European Cup Winners’ Cup, and had several iconic players such as Bobby Moore, Geoff Hurst, and Paolo Di Canio.
+They have won the FA Cup three times and have finished as the runners-up in the European Cup Winners’ Cup.
+West Ham have also had several iconic players, such as Bobby Moore, Geoff Hurst and Paolo Di Canio.

 Here is everything you need to know about the history of this great football club.